John A. Lejeune: 1900–1916

 On August 8, 1903, Major Lejeune was assigned to USS Panther to command the Marine Battalion on board that vessel, joining the ships company August 16, 1903.
 On October 23, 1903, the battalion, with Lejeune in command, was transferred to USS Dixie.
 From December 16 to December 21, 1904, Major Lejeune was on shore duty on the Isthmus of Panama in command of this battalion, leaving there on the latter date on board USS Yankee.

 From January 27, 1905, to May 20, 1906, Lejeune served at the Marine Barracks, Washington, D.C.
 He then returned to Panama in command of a battalion of Marines from May 29 to July 6, 1906, the battalion being transported both ways on board USS Columbia, returning to Washington Marine Barracks.
 On March 29, 1907, Major Lejeune was detached from command of the Washington Barracks and ordered to the Philippines.
 His family—his wife and three daughters—accompanied him on this overseas duty.

 Arriving in the Philippines on May 2, 1907, Lejeune assumed command of the Marine Barracks and Naval Prison, Navy Yard, Cavite, on May 6, 1907.
 He assumed command of the First Brigade of Marines on June 15, 1908, and was promoted to lieutenant colonel on May 13, 1909.
 He was detached on June 8, 1909, and ordered to return to the United States.
-He then attended the U.S. Army War College, graduating in 1910.
+He then attended the United States Army War College, graduating in 1910.

 Lieutenant Colonel Lejeune embarked on board USS Ohio on May 26, 1912, with the Second Regiment, First Provisional Brigade Marines, for Cuba.
 He disembarked at Guantanamo Bay, Cuba, on June 8, 1912, and was in command of the District of Santiago from June 9 to July 14, 1912.
 On July 15, 1912, Lejeune embarked on board USS Prairie and sailed for Colón, Panama.
 July 18–29, 1912, was spent at Camp Elliott, Panama.